sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 Solve:

-- reuse code with using ES6 classes
+- Reuse code with using ES6 classes.
-- lowest level of indirection
+- Lowest level of indirection.
-- no naming collision
+- No naming collision.

 e.g `Context` or `ThemesProvider` is designed base on Render Props.

 Pros:

-- separate presentation from logic
+- Separate presentation from logic.
-- extendable
+- Extendable.
-- reusable (abstract same logic)
+- Reusable (abstract same logic).
 - Render Props is flexible with output data
-  (children parameters definition free)
+  (children parameters definition free).

 Cons:

-- wrapper hell (when many cross-cutting concerns are applied to a component)
+- Wrapper hell (when many cross-cutting concerns are applied to a component).
-- minor memory issues when defining a closure for every render
+- Minor memory issues when defining a closure for every render.
-- unable to optimize code with `React.memo`/`React.PureComponent` due to `render()` function always changes.
+- Unable to optimize code with `React.memo`/`React.PureComponent` due to `render()` function always changes.
-- Render Props is not flexible with input data (restricts children components from using the data at outside field)
+- Render Props is not flexible with input data (restricts children components from using the data at outside field).

 ```jsx
 class Toggleable extends React.Component {